 Phishing is one of the most frequently used methods to infect people with malware.
 The malicious hackers simply spam a huge email list with messages designed to trick you into clicking a link or opening an attachment.

-The fake message can be anything really, from a Nigerian prince asking for help to retrieve his gold, to really well-crafted ones such as fake messages from Google that requests you update your log in information.
+The fake message can be anything really, from a Nigerian prince asking for help to retrieve his gold, to really well-crafted ones such as fake messages from Google that request you update your login information.

 The attachment can be anything, such as a Word or Excel document, a regular .exe program or an infected JPEG.

 Outdated software is one of the biggest sources of malware infection.
 Like any human creation, software programs are imperfect by design, meaning they come with many bugs and vulnerabilities that allow a malicious hacker to exploit them.

 For this reason, keeping your software up-to-date at all times is one of the best things you can do to stay safe on the Internet and prevent a malicious hacker from infecting you with malware.

 Since updating your software can be such a chore, we recommend you use an automated program to do that for you.
 To this end, we suggest you use our own Heimdal™ Patch & Asset Management, which we specifically designed to handle this sort of problem.

 One major flaw of antivirus is that the malware has to effectively touch your PC before it becomes useful.

 Traffic filtering software, on the other hand, scans your inbound and outbound traffic to make sure no malware program is about to come to land on your PC as well as prevent private and confidential information from leaking to any suspicious receivers.